lhchoihappy/Building_Shadow_2025F_UROP/README.md

 3. `max_T, min_T`: the maximum temperature and the minimum temperature on the date specified based on the nearest HKO temperature station
 4. `suntime`: the hour that you want to do the visualization

+## Test Cases
+I have selected several test cases within the Kennedy Town region with different building shapes and height for the test case testing.
+You can feel free to try each of these test cases.
 ## Functions

 ## My weekly Progress: